Pidee/PideeExhibitionRunner/README.md

 # Pidee Exhibition Runner

-Pidee Exhibition Runner is a script for booting a [Raspberry Pi](https://www.raspberrypi.org/) into:
+Pidee Exhibition Runner is a script for booting a [Raspberry Pi](https://www.raspberrypi.org/) into either:

-- a fullscreen looping video, or
+- a fullscreen looping video
 - chrome-less web app.

 The video or html file is selected by the Pidee board.